VAndrJ/awesome-apple-bugs/Bugs/NavigationStackIssuePoppingBackIsPresented/README.md

 ## Demo

-A video demonstrating how it behaves on iOS 16 and on iOS 17.
+A video demonstrating how it behaves on iOS 16 and iOS 17.

 https://github.com/user-attachments/assets/0b98cf13-89b6-4200-8707-13f087c50684